ecoiahq/content-ops-starter/content/pages/careers.md

       type: TitleBlock
     subtitle: ''
     text: >
-      At Ecoia, we believe that great work comes from great people.
       We’re always looking for talented, passionate, and driven individuals who are ready to help us push boundaries, innovate, and create amazing work for our clients.
 If you're ready to be part of something exciting, explore our current opportunities and see how you can contribute to our growing team.
     actions:
       - label: Explore our open positions
         url: /our-careers